grobertson/s/README.md

 	*include a template for basic configurations

 TO-DO:

+	*move configs to ~/.s instead of ~/etc/s/
+	*make one-off keys
+	*install keys on the remote
+	*clone config from remote with s installed
-	*more complete coverage of ssh options
+	*more complete coverage of ssh options (port forwarding first!)
+	*list/delete/replace keys in ~/.ssh/
+	*list/delete/replace keys on the remote
 	*Needs a "delete" command